Sage/argos/_posts/2012-08-21-Create-a-Simple-List-View.md

     });
 </pre>

 6\.
 Now for the data.
-The three list view properties we need are: resourceKind, querySelect and queryOrderBy.
-The resource kind is the endpoint of our entity, querySelect tells the request what fields we need and order by does server side ordering of the results.

-   Set the resourceKind to `'accounts'`
+* resourceKind to `'accounts'`.
+Entity/endpoint name.
-   Set querySelect to an array of strings for: AccountName, AccountManager/UserInfo/UserName Set queryOrderBy to `'AccountName asc'`
+* querySelect to an array of strings for: `AccountName`, `AccountManager/UserInfo/UserName`.
+Fields of the entity that will be returned.
+* queryOrderBy to `'AccountName asc'`.
+Server-side ordering.

 <pre class="brush: js">
     return declare('Mobile.Template.Views.Account.List', [List], {